danielfrg/demucs-service/docs/docs/arch/webapp.md

 </button>
 ```

-We also need a bit of logic to read the file and send it to the API.
+Read the selected file and send it to the [API endpoint](/docs/api).

 ```javascript title="Read file in Base 64"
 function onSubmit() {